Richmond +510-974-7200

 Stories of Resilience

 My grandpa from North Korea became an orphan at age 3, quit school to start his own trading business at age 14, crossed the North-South Korean border on foot with his eldest daughter (my mom) on his back, and then started a popular candy factory in Seoul.
 After losing his left arm in an aerial bombing, he operated the best public bath house in Deajon (my birth city).
-Years later he fought his last battle with stomach cancer.
+Years late he fought his last battle with stomach cancer.
 He also raised and supported four children who all graduated from college.

 They also had community.
 My grandpa had a supportive uncle who gave him money to start his business.
 He had a life-long partner, my grandma, who gave him unconditional love.
 My refugee client had a sister and niece to help her navigate complex legal systems.
 The client who left her baby behind had family support in New York.
 A year later, she came back to California and we got her custody of her child.
 My about-to-be homeless client had two strong sons who came to every one of our meetings.
 I remember their concerned faces.
+Yes, community is central to our successes.

-I envision a future where all children in our community live free of violence and discrimination, feel respected and safe, and have meaningful access to resources.
+I envision a future where all people in our community live free of violence and discrimination, feel respected and safe, and have meaningful access to resources.
 It will take all of us working together in community, resilient, and standing strong in the face of challenges.
 Like our clients, and my grandpa, we will never give up.
 Together we will make it happen.

 Translate »